Clutch Pro Tour: Tier 2

 In October 2022, the tour announced a new second-tier to their ecosystem.
 The tier 2 was added to increase playing opportunities and prize money for players, with the top 15 on the Tier 2 Order of Merit earning status to play on the main Clutch Pro Tour for the following season.

+For the 2026, the number of players promoted to Tier 1 increased to 25 and the Order of Merit winner would receive three Challenge Tour invites.